 The Department of Sociology and Anthropology offers a specialization in health and the environment for those Sociology majors who wish to tailor their courses to a specific path.
 Students interested in community and public health professions, urban and regional planning, law, social work, environmental studies, healthcare professions, and health research should consider this specialization.

-All TCNJ students must take one course in Mathematics as part of their liberal learning requirement.
+All TCNJ students must take one course in Mathematics as part of their liberal learning requirements.
 We specify that sociology majors choose one of the following options:

 We also recommend that students in the health and environment specialization choose biology to fulfill the scientific reasoning requirement.